William HAIRSTANES Laird of Craigs

 |Mary Maxwell d.
 19 Apr 1759|

-- [S117] Inqvisitionvm Ad Capellam Domini Regis Retornatarvm QVAE In Pvblicia Archivis Scotiae, Abbreviatio.
+- [S117] Inqvisitionvm Ad Capellam Domini Regis Retornatarvm Quae In Pvblicia Archivis Scotiae, Abbreviatio.
 Vol. 1., (Great Britian: His Majesty King George III, 1840).
-Hathi Trust Digital Library.
+Unknown repository.

-- [S115] The Transactions and Journal of Proceedings of the Dumfriesshire and Galloway Natural History and Antiquarian Society, Session , Printed at the Courier and Herald Offices, Dumfries, 1970.
-Google Books.
+- [S115] The Transactions and Journal of Proceedings of the Dumfriesshire and Galloway Natural History and Antiquarian Society, Session 1969 , Printed at the Courier and Herald Offices, Dumfries, 1970.
+Dumfries and Galloway Family History Society, Dumfries, Scotland.

 - [S195] The Records of the Parliaments of Scotland to 1707, K.M.
 Brown et al eds (St Andrews, 2007-2009),, K.M.
 Brown et al eds, (n.pub.).